 These photographs, either taken or copied by William Gardiner, reveal an Oakland when oaks grew in and along unpaved streets, downtown consisted of various clusters of mostly modest wooden buildings & houses, and the hills were almost entirely undeveloped.
-Most of the prints in this series (many from a single scrapbook) suggest the work of a single photographer working in the area of Broadway and Telegraph.
+Most of the prints in this series (many from one scrapbook) suggest the work of a single photographer working in the area of Broadway and Telegraph.
 Some of them resemble published views by William B. Ingersoll, whose studio was at 12th & Broadway beginning in 1868 (see left for detail of building).
 The Oakland Museum of California has attributed several identical prints in their collection to a C.E.
-Wickman (presumably not the founder of Greyhound buslines, but no further information could be located).
+Wickman (presumably not the founder of Greyhound buslines, but no further information could be turned up).

 Broadway & 12th, View North